pyx-industries/julee/docs/deployment.rst

 C4 Context Diagram
 ------------------

-A deployed Julee application with its service dependencies:
+A deployed Julee application with its dependencies:

 .. uml::